Thi6/LAFB-project/README.md

 docker-compose build
 ```

+#### Deploy swarm stack
-* The stack can now be deployed, the following command creates a stack of services based on the services described in docker-compose.yaml file
+The stack can now be deployed, the following command creates a stack of services based on the services described in docker-compose.yaml file
 ```
 docker stack deploy --compose-file docker-compose.yaml LAFB
 ```